arkadymankovsky/tango-home-assignment/README.md

 The system leverages collaborative filtering techniques with the SVD algorithm to predict user preferences for USD-coin combinations, with time of day as a key contextual factor.
 The parallel processing implementation allows for efficient generation of recommendations at scale.

 ---

-*Note: This implementation demonstrates how historical purchase patterns and time-based factors can be used to create personalized recommendations in a virtual economy system.*